-What is an Industrial Design?Region: Ontario Answer Number: 325
+What is an Industrial Design?Region: Ontario Answer # 325

-If someone designs a piece of equipment that is supposed to function better than what is already on the market, the new functionality of the new equipment is not subject matter for an industrial design.
-However, if the appearance of the equipment casing is unusually different and original, then the design may be proper subject matter for an industrial design.
+If someone designs a piece of equipment that functions better than what is already on the market, the new functionality of the equipment is not subject matter for an industrial design.
+If, however, the appearance of the equipment casing is unusually different and original, then the design may be appropriate for an industrial design application.

-For example, types of items that can be registered as industrial designs include: fabric patterns, furniture designs, shapes of bottles, and ornamental aspects of equipment casings.
+For example, items that can be registered as industrial designs include fabric patterns, furniture designs, shapes of bottles, and ornamental aspects of equipment casings.

 For more information about industrial designs, contact the Canadian Intellectual Property Office.